Tips for running hybrid AGM webcasts in Singapore

 • Prepare proxy summary listing based on the valid proxy forms received

-• Arrange for site survey and dry-run at meeting venue prior to the meeting (if necessary)
+• Arrange fora site survey and dry-run at the meeting venue prior to the meeting (if necessary)

 During the Meeting

-• Managing the attendees through attendance taking and ushering of shareholders
+• Manage the attendees through attendance taking and ushering of shareholders

-• Verifying the attendee’s particulars to ascertain their identity as a valid shareholder before admission
+• Verifythe attendee’s particulars to ascertain their identity as a valid shareholder before admission

-• Run the polling, with support of relevant IT personnel
+• Run the pollingwith the support of relevant IT personnel

 • Provide Scrutineering services, provided the Share Registrar is not the registered Polling Agent.
 If they are, they are unable to provide this service